|Vancouver Bridge Centre

 TGIF Rating System: Explained

-In response to much fanmail, I have developed a ranking system for the TGIF contest.
+In response to much fanmail, I developed a ranking system for the TGIF contest.
 Its purpose is to acknowledge those who consistently perform well in this contest, on an annual calendar cycle.
-It's also more fun.
+It's also more fun!

 After much consultation with my posse of math and gaming gurus, we decided that any effective rating system would have to:

 Since the ACBL masterpoint formula satisfied both conditions, I went with that.

 Those that are on the overall list each month will receive an overall award.
 The length of the overall list is the top 1/4 of the field or the top 10, whichever is larger, including any ties.
 The top award will be 3.5 times the number of participants.
 For example, since there were 34 entrants in the December 2009 contest, the top award was 119.00.
 Second place will receive 75% of the top award; third place will receive 50%; fourth place 35%; fifth will get one-fifth; sixth will get one-sixth; and so on.
 Ties will split the award with the rank(s) below.